Enjoying Summer in Inveraray: A Perfect Getaway

 2. River Aray Walks

-Follow the River Aray upstream until the mobile signal vanishes and all that remains is birdsong.
+Follow the River Aray upstream until the mobile signal vanishes.
+All that remains is the enchanting sound of birdsong.

 3. Historic Cemetery Exploration

 Yes, really.
-Our cemeteries are gothic, truly fascinating and beautifully located.
-A perfect setting for a slow meander and a brush with local history.
+Our cemeteries are gothic, fascinating, and beautifully situated.
+It’s a perfect setting for a slow meander through local history.

 5. Lochside Picnic Spots

-A well-packed hamper, a patch of grass and a beautiful view are all you need.
-Loch Fyne’s shoreline has endless spots for a scenic sprawl.
+A well-packed hamper, a patch of grass, and a beautiful view are all you need.
+Loch Fyne's shoreline has endless spots for a scenic spread.

 6. Dun na Cuaiche Woodland Walk

-A delightful hill walk with a beautiful folly a comfy bench, and views that are more than worth the effort, at the top.
-What more could you want?!
-The climb is enough to justify cake afterwards.
-For further ambles in the area, see short-distance trails near Kilmartin.
+This delightful hill walk leads to a beautiful folly and a comfy bench.
+The views at the top are worth the effort.
+That climb works up an appetite for cake afterwards.
+For more ambles in the area, check out short-distance trails near Kilmartin.

 7. Auchindrain Outdoor Museum Free Open Day (20 July)